bao-anh-vu/npi_icesheet/README.md

-## Neural posterior inference for calibrating ice sheet simulators"
+## Neural posterior inference for calibrating ice sheet simulators

 This folder contains R code for the observing system simulation experiment (OSSE) and the real data example in the manuscript "Neural posterior inference with state-space models for calibrating ice sheet simulators".